Table of Contents

 Ok, so this is an obvious one.
 You’re not exactly going to try and leave the country without your passport, are you?

 But taking the time to have your documents in order before you go will save you time and stress when traveling.
-You don’t want to find yourself rummaging in your bag getting through the airport.
+You don’t want to find yourself rummaging in your bag for holiday travel insurance papers while getting through the airport.
 Or worse, unable to find your passport when you’re about to move hostels.

 So what do you need?